jesse-lehrke/codoxer/README.md

 The class codoxer.Train() can then be trained using codoxer.Train.fit().
 Afterwards predictions can be made with codoxer.Train.predict().

+# Miscellaneous

 For file organization see file_tree.txt

+This project was begun by students of the Le Wagon Data Science and Machine Learning bootcamp (Berlin, Germany).